In an enterprise bean with container-managed transaction demarcation,

 Transaction attributes are specified by decorating the enterprise bean

-class or method with a javax.ejb.TransactionAttribute
+class or method with a javax.ejb.TransactionAttribute annotation and

-setting it to one of the javax.ejb.TransactionAttributeType
+setting it to one of the javax.ejb.TransactionAttributeType constants.

-If you decorate the enterprise bean class with @TransactionAttribute
+If you decorate the enterprise bean class with @TransactionAttribute,

-is applied to all the business
+the specified TransactionAttributeType is applied to all the business

 methods in the class.
 Decorating a business method with

-applies the TransactionAttributeType
+@TransactionAttribute applies the TransactionAttributeType only to

 that method.
-If a @TransactionAttribute
+If a @TransactionAttribute annotation decorates both the

-class and the method, the method TransactionAttributeType
+class and the method, the method TransactionAttributeType overrides

-the class TransactionAttributeType
+the class TransactionAttributeType.

-constants shown in Table
+The TransactionAttributeType constants shown in Table

 54-2 encapsulate the transaction attributes described earlier in this